Johan Cruyff: Entry into management with Ajax

 After retiring from playing, Cruyff followed in the footsteps of his mentor Rinus Michels.
 In June 1985, Cruyff returned to Ajax again.
 He coached a young Ajax side to victory in the European Cup Winners' Cup in 1987 (1–0).
 In the 1985–86 season, the league title was lost to Jan Reker's PSV, despite Ajax having a goal difference of +85 (120 goals for, 35 goals against).
 In the 1985–86 and 1986–87 seasons, Ajax won the KNVB Cup.

 It was during this period as manager that Cruyff was able to implement his favoured team formation—three mobile defenders; plus one more covering space – becoming, in effect, a defensive midfielder (from Rijkaard, Blind, Silooy, Verlaat, Larsson, Spelbos), two "controlling" midfielders (from Rijkaard, Scholten, Winter, Wouters, Mühren, Witschge) with responsibilities to feed the attack-minded players, one second striker (Bosman, Scholten), two touchline-hugging wingers (from Bergkamp, van't Schip, De Wit, Witschge) and one versatile centre forward (from Van Basten, Meijer, Bosman).
-So successful was this system that Ajax won the Champions League in 1995 playing Cruyff's system – a tribute to Cruyff's legacy as Ajax coach.

-Return to Barcelona as manager and building the Dream Team
+Return to Barcelona as manager and building "the Dream Team"

+After having appeared for the club as a player, Cruyff returned to Barcelona for the 1988–89 season, this time to take up his new role as coach of the first team.
+In 1988, FC Barcelona was going through major turbulence both on and off the field.
+Since Cruyff's departure in 1978, there had been a lack of an overarching sporting philosophy, and the playing style had varied with each coach in charge.
+English coach Terry Venables had guided Barça to their first championship title since 1974 in 1985.
+In 1986, the team reached the final of the European Cup (in Seville) but lost in a penalty shootout to the clear underdog Steaua Bucharest, which went down in the club's and fans' history as the "Seville trauma".
+The defeat undermined Venables' position at the club and subjected him to ongoing criticism; among other things, Venables was accused of favouring the British players.
+After an unsuccessful following season, he was dismissed and replaced by Luis Aragonés.
+Under Aragonés, the team again played a disappointing season and were eliminated in the UEFA Cup quarter-finals by Bayer Leverkusen.
+In the championship, by April 1988, the team was already 23 points behind the eventual champions Real Madrid.
+At this moment, the 'Hesperia mutiny' occurred, in which the players and coach Luis Aragonés (who stood loyally by his players) had initiated an open rebellion against President Núñez and demanded him to resign.
+After the Hesperia mutiny, President Núñez was in a weak position within the club just before the upcoming re-election of the presidency.
+The signing of Cruyff, who was widely respected both within the club and in Catalonia, is generally described as a populist move intended to relieve the unpopular and criticised Núñez.
+According to British authors Jonathan Wilson, Simon Kuper, and Sid Lowe, the signing of the famously headstrong Cruyff would never have happened otherwise.